datamapio/geoid/lookup.md

 Delimiters in use:
 - No delimiter (country > state > county; country > canton > district > municipality etc)

+- AD: State Assembly District
+- SD: State Senate District
+- PCT: Precinct
 - ZP: for Z like ZIP and P like Postal Code.
-- PCT: Precinct

 ##Country List